Comparing DBOS and Temporal

 Because DBOS is built on Postgres, it provides rich SQL-backed workflow introspection and management.
 You can search workflows by name, time, queue, version, or custom properties, introspect individual steps, and pause, cancel, or resume workflows.
 All these capabilities are available both programmatically and through a web UI.

 One particularly powerful and unique feature is fork: you can restart a workflow from a specific step, either programmatically or from the UI.
 This is useful for recovering from an unexpected failure in a step, such as a failure due to a bug or an outage.
-For example, if a large number of billing workflows failed overnight due to an outage in a payment API, you can use fork to restart them all from the payment step after the outage is resolved.
+For example, if a large number of billing workflows fail overnight due to an outage in a payment API, you can use fork to restart them all from the payment step after the outage is resolved.

 Durable Workflow Queues